Laura Nagtegaal is a transgender woman, fully transitioning in 2017. This is her experience working in the music industry.

 Before I transitioned?
 Pretty much passively self-destructing.
 I would just go through life as uninspired and “un” as possible; flat-lining, and when I’d get close to feeling any kind of “happy.”
 I would prevent myself from getting there.
 I wasn’t “me,” so the being I “had to pretend to be,” wasn’t allowed to be happy in my stead.

-Since my transition, I met remarkably few barriers.
+Since my transition, I have met remarkably few barriers.
 I think that comes from my approach to life.
 I always had a positive and wholesome outlook on life, the universe, and all there is; karma, synchronicity, balance, juxtaposition within whilst opposing halves complement each other (yin-yang).
 Once I managed to accept myself for who and how I truly am, many things in my life just fell in place.
 Where many transgender people face anything from ridicule to violence up to being murdered, the most negative experience as a transgender woman I’ve had was while I pushed my gear on stage during a festival’s changeover, and a VIP pass owner threw a “you’re an ugly beard lady” at me.

 How have you dealt with them?